-High blood pressure is linked to higher risks of a number of health conditions, including stroke, heart attack and metabolic syndrome (33).
+High blood pressure is linked to higher risks of a number of health conditions, including stroke, heart attack, and metabolic syndrome (

-Studies indicate that CBD may be a natural and effective treatment for high blood pressure.
+Studies indicate that CBD may be beneficial for people with high blood pressure.

-The same study also gave the men stress tests that normally increase blood pressure.
-Interestingly, the single dose of CBD led the men to experience a smaller blood pressure increase than normal in response to these tests (34).
+In the same study, the men also took part in stress tests that normally increase blood pressure.
+Interestingly, the single dose of CBD led the men to experience a smaller blood pressure increase than normal in response to these tests (

-Though more human studies are needed, CBD may benefit heart health in several ways, including by reducing blood pressure and preventing heart damage.
+Though more human studies are needed, CBD may benefit heart health in several ways, including by reducing blood pressure and improving artery function.

 CBD has been studied for its role in treating a number of health issues other than those outlined above.

 Though more studies are needed, CBD is thought to provide the following health benefits: